edubew/virtual-currency/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Crypto Tracker] <a name="about-project"></a>
+# 📖 Virtual Currency <a name="about-project"></a>

-**Virtual Currency** Best global Coin Price Tracker in the Market With Crypto Tracker, you can manage all your crypto assets from one interface.
-It is a Single page application.
-It is developed using React Library and redux store.
-It allows users see current market value and price of different global digital currencies and search for a specfic digital coin.
-The system also generates full description of a spesfied crypto currency.
+**Virtual Currency** a single-page web-based application developed using React Library and redux store.
+It allows users to see the current market value and price of different global digital currencies and search for a specific digital coin.
+The system also generates a full description of a specified cryptocurrency.
+With Virtual Currency, you can manage all your crypto assets from one interface.

 ## 🛠 Built With <a name="built-with"></a>